build-o-zer/dojo-java-abstract-and-generics/containers/dojo-site/content/katas/java-generics-intermediate.md

 2. **Forgetting PECS**: Use `extends` for reading, `super` for writing
 3. **Over-constraining**: Don't add bounds unless you need them
 4. **Generic Array Creation**: `new T[10]` doesn't work - use collections instead

+## Post-Kata Knowledge Check

+Now that you've mastered bounded generics and wildcards, test your advanced understanding:

+### Question 1: What's the difference between `<T extends Comparable<T>>` and `<T extends Comparable<? super T>>`?

+a) There is no difference, they're equivalent
+b) The second allows T to compare with its supertypes, handling inheritance better
+c) The first is faster at runtime
+d) The second only works with primitive types

+### Question 2: In a method signature like `void process(List<? super Integer> list)`, what can you safely do?

+a) Add Integer objects to the list
+b) Read Integer objects from the list
+c) Both add and read Integer objects
+d) Neither add nor read objects

+### Question 3: Given `Repository<T extends Entity>`, which statement is true?

+a) T can be any type
+b) T must be exactly the Entity class
+c) T must be Entity or any class that extends Entity
+d) T must extend at least two interfaces

+> Answers : 1:b;2:a;3:c

+---

 ## Reflection Questions